Vote 2024 | Donald Trump and Nikki Haley hold rallies in North Carolina days before Super Tuesday - ExBulletin

 Republican candidate Nikki Haley spoke Saturday at Union Station in Raleigh, North Carolina, ahead of Super Tuesday.

-Trump also spoke Saturday in Greensboro for a “Get Out the Vote” rally.
+The Greensboro Coliseum was packed Saturday for former President Trump's “Get Out the Vote” rally.
+Every seat was full, including standing room.

+North Carolina is a crucial battleground state, one that Donald Trump narrowly won in 2020 and that Republicans see as crucial to a possible path to the White House in 2024.
+But first, the former president hopes to repeat the magic of the early states in 2024. the primary against Nikki Haley.

+“Next November, North Carolina is going to say to crooked Joe Biden, 'Joe, you're fired, get out of here,'” Trump said.

 WATCH: Trump speaks at Greensboro rally